Scienfitz/attentivefp_reac/README.md

 # SMR Deep Learning using Attentive Fingerprints #

 This repo implements the workflows to use **Attentive Fingerprint** with small molecule data.
+This is an extension for reations.

 It includes workflows for:
 * Training